Timinator2000/Algorithm_X/09 - advanced techniques/03 - variables are pointers.md

 # Why Is This Important?

 In the next section, I am going to suggest making every cell in your Sudoku grid an object.
-Each grouping of cells (rows, columns and boxes) then becomes a list of pointers to a group of 9 cell objects.
+Each grouping of cells (rows, columns and boxes) then becomes a list of 9 pointers to the cell objects that make up that group.
 Let's take a closer look.